sydneyli/keynet/README.md

 ]
 ```

+To build, run `go get && go build` in `/distributepki`.

-Finally, to start up the cluster of `n` nodes acording to `cluster.json`, run
+To start up a local cluster of `n` nodes acording to `cluster.json`, run
  `./distributepki -cluster`.
+To start one machine at a time, run `./distributepki -id <id>`.
+You can also configure which config file to use using `-config <cluster config file>`.
+Make sure the auth server is running!

 ## Debugging
 If you enable debugging on your cluster (on by default right now), you can